 What is Cash Out?

 Cash Out is a feature that allows the bettor to settle a bet before the event is over.
-The payout will be less than a winning bet at the end of the event but is also a way to manage risks.
+The profit will be less than a winning bet at the end of the event but is also a way to manage risks.
 Accepting a Cash Out offer can sometimes be very beneficial, especially if it’s a risky bet with high odds.
 There are mainly two scenarios for when bettors choose to Cash Out.

 - To take partial winnings of a wager that looked good early on but now is a lot more uncertain.